Zoning Planning & Land Use Law in Arkansas

 It should be clear, however, that the ideal solution is to just fix any condition on your property which is in violation of a local zoning law.
 If the violation is not significant, and correcting it won't considerably interfere with your use of your property, this is likely the ideal course of action.

 Occasionally, however, a landowner wants to make improvements on their property which might constitute a slight violation of Stuttgart, Arkansas's zoning laws.
 In this case, the owner can apply for a variance - an official agreement from the local government to not enforce a certain zoning regulation.
 Usually, variances are granted when the violation is quite minor, and, enforcing the letter of the zoning law would not do much to advance its broader purpose.

 You are also protected if your land is currently in complete compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Usually, these new regulations cannot be utilized to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Stuttgart, Arkansas Attorney Help?
+What Can A Stuttgart, Arkansas Attorney Do?